Neroli Essential Oil : Benefits, Uses, DIY Recipes And Precautions

 This plant is believed to be a cross or hybrid between the mandarin orange and pomelo.
 The essential oil is extracted from the flowers of the plant using the steam distillation process.
 This method of extraction ensures that the structural integrity of the oil remains intact.
 Also, as the process does not use any chemicals or heat, the resulting product is said to be 100% organic.

 Neroli essential oil smells rich and floral, but with undertones of citrus.
 The citrus scent is due to the citrus plant from which it is extracted and it smells rich and floral because it is extracted from the flowers of the plant.
-Neroli oil has almost similar effects as the other citrus based essential oils.
-It has many therapeutic properties including antidepressant, sedative, stimulant and tonic.
+Neroli oil has almost similar effects as the other citrus-based essential oils.

-For more details of its properties, check out the table below.
-Some of the active ingredients of the essential oil that impart the medicinal properties to the oil are geraniol, alpha- and beta- pinene, and neryl acetate.
+Some of the active ingredients of the essential oil that impart health based properties to the oil are geraniol, alpha- and beta- pinene, and neryl acetate.

 Neroli Essential Oil

 Geraniol, alpha- and beta- pinene, neryl acetate, farnesol, linalool, alpha-terpinene, nerolidol, nerol, indole, camphene, methyl anthranilate